 - 1. Charged with a crime that would subject the member to debarment, suspension, disqualification or other exclusion from participating in a federally funded transaction pursuant to federal law. - 2.
 Unprofessional behavior or acts of moral turpitude. - 3.
 As defined by a 2/3 majority of the Steering Committee.

 Section IX: Unanticipated Vacancies

-Aside from vacancies due to lack of appointment, as described in Section IV of this document, unanticipated vacancies in a CoC position on the Steering Committee shall be filled, in writing, by the respective CoC within sixty (60) days.
-During this allotted time frame, the remaining appointee for that CoC will have two votes.
+Aside from vacancies due to lack of appointment, as described in Section IV of this document, unanticipated vacancies in a CoC position on the Steering Committee shall be filled, in writing, by the respective CoC.